gradii/geometry/src/triangle/grid-list/src/grid-list.md

-`mat-grid-list` is a two-dimensional list view that arranges cells into grid-based layout.
+`tri-grid-list` is a two-dimensional list view that arranges cells into grid-based layout.
 See Material Design spec [here](https://material.io/design/components/image-lists.html).

 <!-- example(grid-list-overview) -->

 ### Setting the number of columns

-An `mat-grid-list` must specify a `cols` attribute which sets the number of columns in the grid.
+An `tri-grid-list` must specify a `cols` attribute which sets the number of columns in the grid.
 The number of rows will be automatically determined based on the number of columns and the number of items.